JamieMason/ImageOptim-CLI/README.md

 There are few ways to get help:

 1. For bug reports and feature requests, open issues :bug:
-1. For direct and quick help, you can use Slack :rocket:
+1. For direct and quick help, you can use Gitter :rocket:

 ## :yum: Give Help